32-Year-Old Pitcher – Detroit Tigers

 Tom Gorzelanny Contract Information:

-Agreed to a two-year contract with the Brewers in December of 2012.
+Agreed to a one-year deal with the Tigers in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Tom Gorzelanny – simply subscribe now.